 Average speed is a key number for cyclists – it’s easy to understand and to use as a benchmark for your performance on the bike.

-There are, however, lots of variables that affect your average speed, so comparing one rider’s speed to the next, or even your own speed from one day to another, isn’t always accurate.
+There are, however, lots of variables that affect your average speed.
+Comparing one rider’s speed to the next – or even your own speed from one day to another – isn’t always helpful

 Still, going faster on the bike is something many of us want to achieve, so what can you do to improve your average speed on the bike?